raspberrypilearning/robo-butler/README.md

 ### Hardware

 - Robot chassis - [Rover 5](http://proto-pic.co.uk/dagu-rover-5-tracked-chassis-with-encoders/).
 This includes 2 motors and a battery pack.
-- Motor controller, such as the [Ryantek motor controller](http://ryanteck.uk/rtk-000-001/)
+- Motor controller, such as the [Ryanteck motor controller](http://ryanteck.uk/rtk-000-001/)
 - Input device - Nintendo Wiimote
 - Bluetooth dongle to talk to the Wiimote
 - USB rechargable battery to power the Raspberry Pi like [this one from the PiHut](http://thepihut.com/products/portable-power-pack-for-the-raspberry-pi)